pbek/qownnotesapi/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/04f33cd9-67b9-4a88-92d0-0c98944d1a8f/mini.png)](https://insight.sensiolabs.com/projects/04f33cd9-67b9-4a88-92d0-0c98944d1a8f)
 -->

-QOwnNotesAPI is the ownCloud API for [QOwnNotes](http://www.qownnotes.org).
+QOwnNotesAPI is the ownCloud API for [QOwnNotes](http://www.qownnotes.org), the open source (GPL) notepad for Linux, Mac OS X and Windows, that works together with the notes application of ownCloud.

-It's main purpose is to provide API access to your ownCloud application for your local QOwnNotes installation.
+The only purpose of this App is to provide API access to your ownCloud server for your QOwnNotes desktop installation, you cannot use this ownCloud App for anything else, if you don't have QOwnNotes installed on your desktop computer!

-Place this app in your `owncloud/apps/` directory and enable it on your ownCloud server.
+[Download](https://apps.owncloud.com/content/show.php/QOwnNotesAPI?content=173817) the app package into your ownCLoud app folder (`owncloud/apps/`) and unpack it there with "tar xvfz 173817-qownnotesapi.tar.gz".